MoveKitMoveKit

 Step 6: Optimize for Performance

-Use the smaller preview tier in grids and switch to the standard tier when a user taps into the detail view.
+Use previews in grids and switch to the paid MP4 file when a user taps into the detail view.

 Cache Videos Locally